getify/You-Dont-Know-JS/up & going/ch2.md

 There's a good chance that with just this brief glimpse at *closure* and the module pattern, some of it is still a bit confusing.
 That's OK!
 It takes some work to wrap your brain around it.

-From here, go read the *"Scope & Closures"* title of this series for a much more in-depth exploration.
+From here, go read the *Scope & Closures* title of this series for a much more in-depth exploration.

 ## `this` Keyword

 Another very commonly misunderstood concept in JavaScript is the `this` keyword.
-Again, there's a whole set of book chapters on it in the *"this & Object Prototypes"* title of this book series, so here we'll just briefly introduce the concept.
+Again, there's a whole set of book chapters on it in the *this & Object Prototypes* title of this series, so here we'll just briefly introduce the concept.

 While it may often seem that `this` is related to "object oriented" patterns, in JS `this` is a different mechanism.